Gavin Robinson

 Gavin James Robinson (born 22 November 1984) is a Northern Irish unionist politician and barrister who has been serving as Leader of the Democratic Unionist Party (DUP) since March 2024.
 He served as Deputy DUP Leader from June 2023 to May 2024.
 He has been the Member of Parliament (MP) for Belfast East in the UK House of Commons since the 2015 general election.
 He was Lord Mayor of Belfast in 2012–2013.
 Robinson is the DUP Spokesperson for Defence and Home Affairs.

 Background

-Robinson is a lifelong East Belfast resident.
-He attended Grosvenor Grammar School in East Belfast, and then Ulster University where he obtained a degree in law and government, before attending Queen's University Belfast, where he attained a Masters in Irish Politics.
+Robinson grew up in the Stormont area of East Belfast.
+He has a brother and sister.
+He attended Grosvenor Grammar School in East Belfast, and then Ulster University where he obtained a degree in law and government, before attending Queen's University Belfast, where he attained a masters in Irish politics.
 He briefly worked as a children's entertainer before commencing practice as a barrister.

 Political career

 Belfast City Council

 Robinson was co-opted to Belfast City Council in March 2010 to replace Sammy Wilson in representing the Pottinger electoral area of South and East Belfast.

 He was returned to the council as an alderman in the 2011 local elections and elected Lord Mayor by the council for the year beginning 1 June 2012.
 He was a member of the East Belfast District Policing and Community Safety Partnership subgroup and represented the council on the boards of the Ulster Orchestra and the 2013 World Police and Fire Games held in Belfast.

 Robinson was elected for the successor Titanic District at the 2014 City Council election.